Aloe Vera, your Ally, and Friend

 I have used it myself for my house pets when they had a minor wound.
 It takes only 3 minutes for the gel to penetrate.
 Just keep your pet from licking that spot for a while.

 Below my knee, I had a gaping hole.
-The size of an egg and it was also half a cm deep.
+The size of an egg and was also half a cm deep.
 I hardly dared to look.
 I washed it and put some gauze folded a couple of times into a square on the wound.
-Then I put a big amount of gel and covered it again with various layers of gauze.
+Then I put a sizeable amount of gel on and covered it again with various layers of gauze.
 Every time under the shower the top layer would come off and I would put gel and cover it again.

 I have also used it when I had problems with my gums or any kind of itch.